Interior nominee Haaland vows ‘balance’ on energy, climate

 Native Americans see Haaland’s nomination as the best chance to move from consultation on tribal issues to consent and to put more land into the hands of tribal nations either outright or through stewardship agreements.
 The Interior Department has broad oversight of tribal affairs and energy development.

-“The historic nature of my confirmation is not lost on me, but I will say that it is not about me,” Haaland said. ”Rather, I hope this nomination would be an inspiration for Americans — moving forward together as one nation and creating opportunities for all of us.”
+“The historic nature of my confirmation is not lost on me, but I will say that it is not about me,” Haaland said in her prepared testimony. ”Rather, I hope this nomination would be an inspiration for Americans — moving forward together as one nation and creating opportunities for all of us.”

-Under questioning from Sen. Joe Manchin, D-W.Va., the chairman of the Senate Energy and Natural Resources Committee, Haaland said the U.S. will continue to rely on fossil fuels such as oil and natural gas, even as it moves toward Biden’s goal of net zero carbon emissions by mid-century.

-The transition to clean energy “is not going to happen overnight,” she said.

 As the daughter of a Pueblo woman, Haaland says she learned early to value hard work.
 Her mother is a Navy veteran and worked for a quarter-century at the Bureau of Indian Education, an Interior Department agency.
 Her father was a Marine who served in Vietnam.
 He received the Silver Star and is buried at Arlington National Cemetery.